How to defeat psoriasis at home. Treatment of psoriasis: list of the most effective remedies. Types of psoriasis for self-treatment

 Sprays for psoriasis:

-1. Skin-Cap is the most popular spray for psoriasis, which has a quick effect on the treatment of the disease, contributing to the cosmetic effect.
+1. Skin-Cap is the most popular spray for psoriasis, which has a rapid effect on the treatment of the disease, promoting a cosmetic effect.

-2. Spray 999 is a daily care product used in the final stages of treatment.
+2. Spray 999 is a daily care product used at the final stages of treatment.

-Unfortunately, these drugs will not answer the main question of how to cure psoriasis forever.
+Unfortunately, these drugs will not respond to main question how to cure psoriasis forever.
 The disease is chronic and requires more effective treatment.

 Pills

-• Metipred is a hormonal drug that has anti-inflammatory, anti-allergic effects;
+• Metypred is a hormonal drug that has anti-inflammatory, antiallergic effects;

-• Wobenzym - enzyme pills of plant and animal origin, which have a positive effect on the immune system, as well as analgesic and sedative effects;
+• Wobenzym - enzyme pills of plant and animal origin that have a positive effect on the immune system, as well as analgesic and sedative effects;

-• Polysorb - attracts and removes bacterial toxins, food allergens from the body;
+• Polysorb – attracts and removes bacterial toxins and food allergens from the body;

-• Methotrexate for psoriasis - it is prescribed in the case of severe forms of the disease that affect the skin and nails;
+• Methotrexate for psoriasis - prescribed for severe forms of the disease that affect the skin and nails;

 Injections and injections for psoriasis are drugs that have the most effective effect on the disease.
-Among the most effective drugs: diprospan, diprosalic, heptral, chloropyramine, pyrogenal.
+Among the most effective medicines: diprospan, diprosalic, heptral, chloropyramine, pyrogenal.

-Pills and injections are an effective medicine for psoriasis, which is prescribed by the attending dermatologist, at certain stages of the development of the disease.
+Tablets and injections are an effective medicine for psoriasis, which is prescribed by the attending dermatologist at certain stages of the disease.
 The choice of medication depends on the type of disease and the characteristics of the patient, since it is necessary to get rid of psoriasis in the most appropriate way.

 Treatment methods

-Beeswax for psoriasis helps to cope with relapses of the disease by soothing the skin and having an anti-inflammatory effect.
-To prepare a wax cream, you need to mix pork fat with pollen, beeswax, propolis.
+Beeswax for psoriasis helps cope with relapses of the disease, soothing the skin and having an anti-inflammatory effect.
+To prepare wax cream, you need to mix pork fat with pollen, beeswax, and propolis.
 All components are mixed and heated on the stove, without bringing to a boil, and then stored in a closed container.
-The mixture is applied to psoriasis spots three times a day, it can also be taken internally 2-3 times daily.
-Strain the mixture through cheesecloth before use.
+The mixture is applied to psoriasis spots three times a day, and can also be taken orally 2-3 times daily.
+Before use, the mixture must be strained through cheesecloth.

-• The patch for psoriasis is an effective means of combating psoriasis, since it contains oils, borneol, fluocyanide, methyl salicylate.
+• Psoriasis patches are an effective means of combating psoriasis, as they contain oils, borneol, fluocionide, and methyl salicylate.
 The patches are easy to use and are applied until the effect appears.
-The patch is glued to the affected skin and has anti-inflammatory, anti-allergic and regenerating effects on the cells of the epidermis.
+The patch is glued to the affected skin and has anti-inflammatory, anti-allergic and regenerating effects on epidermal cells.

 • Treatment of psoriasis with hydrogen peroxide excludes other methods and drugs for treatment.
-This method of treatment is widespread for palmar psoriasis and for facial lesions.
-The peroxide is applied with a cotton pad to the inflamed areas twice a day until the rash disappears.
+This method treatment is widely used for palmar psoriasis and for facial lesions.
+Peroxide is applied with a cotton pad to the inflamed areas twice a day until the rash disappears.
 This method is effective and low cost.

-• The psoriasis lamp is effective due to ultraviolet radiation.
-The rays of the paw have an anti-inflammatory and therapeutic effect on the affected skin.
+• The lamp for the treatment of psoriasis is effective due to ultraviolet irradiation.
+Paw rays have an anti-inflammatory and healing effect on affected areas of the skin.

-• ASD for psoriasis is one of the oldest and most effective treatments for the disease.
-"Dorogov's antiseptic stimulant" is used for many forms of psoriasis, and is applied to the inflamed skin areas, providing treatment, protection, and cell restoration.
-For a more effective action, ASD 2 is used for psoriasis - the second formula of the drug, which is used internally.
-Once in the body, asd 2 removes toxins, has a positive effect on the nervous system.
+• Asd for psoriasis is one of the oldest and most effective methods of treating the disease.
+“Dorogova Antiseptic Stimulator” is used for many forms of psoriasis, and is applied to inflamed areas of the skin, providing treatment, protection, and cell restoration.
+For more effective action, ASD 2 is used for psoriasis - the second formula medicinal product, which is used internally.
+Once in the body, ASD 2 removes toxins and has a positive effect on the nervous system.
 The drugs have almost no contraindications and are prescribed for treatment for most patients.

-• The most effective oil for psoriasis is black seed oil.
-It is recommended to use oil with carrot and fir oils.
-Olive oil is also a unique treatment for psoriasis, moisturizing the skin while relieving irritability, swelling and inflammation.
-Burdock oil affects the recovery process of inflammatory areas.
-They are used to restore the scalp.
+• The most effective oil for psoriasis is black cumin oil.
+It is recommended to use the oil with carrot and fir oils.
+Olive oil It is also a unique treatment for psoriasis, moisturizing the skin, eliminating irritability, swelling and inflammation.
+Burdock oil affects recovery process inflammatory areas.
+Used to restore the scalp.

-• Solidol for psoriasis is a remedy for self-treatment of the disease, by applying solidol to the inflamed areas.
-The course of treatment continues for 7 days, the solid oil must be applied to the stain for one hour, then rinsed.
+• Solidol for psoriasis is a means for self-treatment of the disease by applying solidol to the inflamed areas.
+The course of treatment continues for 7 days, solid oil must be applied to the stain for one hour, then washed off.

 Treatment with folk remedies